rheia-framework/RHEIA/paper/paper.md

 To ensure a smooth inclusion of this sparse PCE algorithm in RHEIA, we built the ``pce`` module, instead of adopting an existing PCE package in Python, such as ChaosPy [@feinberg2015chaospy].
-- Including optimization algorithm alternatives (e.g., Particle Swarm Optimization, Firefly Algorithm, Cuckoo Search), following the experience gained in our research group over the last years on using these algorithms in a surrogate-assisted RDO context [@Tsirikoglou2017].
+- Including optimization algorithm alternatives (e.g., Particle Swarm Optimization, Firefly Algorithm, Cuckoo Search), following our experience gained over the last years on using these algorithms in a surrogate-assisted RDO context [@Tsirikoglou2017].
 Moreover, optimization schemes that can handle mixed-integer problems are also of vital interest.
 The latter will enable RHEIA to address design and optimization problems closer to the industry.
 - Adding additional models on hydrogen-based energy carrier production and utilization (e.g. ammonia, biomethane) in power-to-gas applications.